 IDEC7904 Graduate Preparatory Econometrics

-24 units from the following compulsory introductory courses:
+24 units from completion of compulsory introductory courses from the following list:

 IDEC8002 Macroeconomic Analysis and Policy

 IDEC8016 Microeconomic Analysis and Policy

 30 units from completion of compulsory courses from the following list: